By Lazelle Jones

 Large, deep drawers from floor to countertop are more than respectable in size.
 They are opened and closed by the push-pull latches used throughout the coach.
 Push the knob and the drawer locks shut.
 Touch and release the knob and it becomes the handle for pulling the drawer or cabinet door open.
 The drawers are equipped with soft-close mechanisms.
 You need only to get the drawer within an inch of closure and the mechanism completes the job.

-The Aktiv’s full-service wet bath has its own permanent location on the street side, midway in the unit.
+Also, the Aktiv’s full-service wet bath has its own permanent location on the street side, midway in the unit.
 The bathroom is compact but has been well thought through.
 It features an ergonomic swivel toilet and a fold-down sink with a faucet that pulls out to become the showerhead.
 The accordion-style door slides open or closed; the shower curtain pulls across to shed water to the floor drain when the shower is being used.

 A sliding side entry door and two swing-out rear doors with screens provide easy access to coach contents, plus ventilation.